hhhenrysss/confidence-elicitation/README.md

 ### 02/03/17
 - Finish the general framework (read questions, process, output answer).
+- Add output functionality (write locally or write to server)
 - Tweak the slider to be more smooth and pass value accurately.

 ### 01/24/17